 Follow the installation script and answer any prompted questions.
-It may ask if you will be using SnowSQL or Microsoft Genomics with this agent.
+If you haven’t selected to use silent install, you will be asked if you will be using SnowSQL or Microsoft Genomics with this agent.

 This will download the newest version of the agent whilst removing older versions for the tenant.

 It will start the service and complete installation.
 If you see that the agent is unhealthy in Loome Monitor, first refresh the page and if it is still unhealthy please restart the service.

 You are then ready to use this agent in Loome Monitor.